• SELLING YOUR GUITAR? We pay top dollar for vintage Fender, Gibson, and Martin instruments.

 1964 Stratocasters used Stackpole potentiometers with specific date codes:

-Pickguard: Single-layer mint green celluloid that appears white but has a subtle greenish tint when viewed from the side.
+• Pickguard: Single-layer mint green celluloid (appears white with a subtle green tint).

 Custom color 1964 Stratocasters often retain: